captainbrosset/cleanjs/README.md

 GOING FURTHER
 =============

 Integrating cleanjs into an existing python program is fairly easy.
-Open cleanjs_cmdline.py to see how a file is parsed, how reviewers are called and how the output is constructed.
+Open `cleanjs_cmdline.py` to see how a file is parsed, how reviewers are called and how the output is constructed.
 You'll see it's easy to create your own reviewers and reporters.

 CONTRIBUTING
 ============

 The easiest and most interesting way to contribute is to create more reviewers.

-Check the /reviewers/ folder to see how they are made.
+Check the `/reviewers/` folder to see how they are made.

-Each review must extend the BaseReviewer class and implement 1 method: review(self, file_data, message_bag)
+Each reviewer must define a `Reviewer` class and implement a method: `review(self, file_data, message_bag)`

-- file_data is of type fileparser.FileData
+- file_data is of type `parsers.fileparser.FileData`
-- message_bag is of type messagebag.MessageBag
+- message_bag is of type `reviewers.messagebag.MessageBag`

-Check the TODO.md file to see which reviewers are currently planned for development.
-Other general features of the tool are also described in this file.
+Check the TODO.md file to see what is currently planned for development.